Hypermobility and Sleep

 Why do we even need sleep?

-Sleep as a whole is an incredibly important function, however, we still are not entirely sure why we actually sleep in the first place No, seriously, we have theories that cover restorative reasons for sleep, all the way to brain plasticity theories.
-But, we still don’t have a definite answer as to why we need to sleep.
+Sleep as a whole is an incredibly important function, however, we still are not entirely sure why we sleep in the first place No, seriously, we have theories that cover restorative reasons for sleep, all the way to brain plasticity theories.
+But we still don’t have a definite answer as to why we need to sleep.

 Sleep complications for those with Hypermobility and EDS